Hezlepinc/ops-cloud/README.md

 2. GitHub Secrets: add `APP_ROOT_<BRAND>_STAGING` (and `APP_ROOT_<BRAND>_PROD` when ready) with the full app root.

-3. Workflow Matrix: in `.github/workflows/deploy-staging.yml`, add the brand key to `matrix.site: [sparky, hezlepinc, <brand>]` and map its secret name if it differs from the convention.
+3. Workflow Matrix: in `.github/workflows/deploy-theme.yml`, add the brand key to `matrix.site: [sparky, hezlepinc, <brand>]` and map its secret name if it differs from the convention.

-4. Push to `staging` and watch Actions.
+4. Push to `develop` and watch Actions.
 The job rsyncs `infra/wordpress/themes/hello-child/` and runs `deploy/post-deploy.sh` to activate the theme.

 5. Verify in WP Admin → Appearance → Themes, or via CLI